Battle of the Alamo: Assault preparations

 On March 4, the day after his reinforcements arrived, Santa Anna proposed an assault on the Alamo.
 Many of his senior officers recommended that they wait for two 12-pounder cannons anticipated to arrive on March 7.
 That evening, a local woman, likely Bowie's cousin-in-law Juana Navarro Alsbury, approached Santa Anna to negotiate a surrender for the Alamo occupiers.
 According to many historians, this visit probably increased Santa Anna's impatience; as historian Timothy Todish noted, "there would have been little glory in a bloodless victory".
 The following morning, Santa Anna announced to his staff that the assault would take place early on March 6.
 Santa Anna arranged for troops from Béxar to be excused from the front lines so that they would not be forced to fight their own families.

 Legend holds that at some point on March 5, Travis gathered his men and explained that an attack was imminent, and that they were greatly outnumbered by the Mexican Army.
 He supposedly drew a line in the ground and asked those willing to die for the Texian cause to cross and stand alongside him; only one man (Moses Rose) was said to have declined.
 Most scholars disregard this tale as there is no primary source evidence to support it (the story only surfaced decades after the battle in a third-hand account).
 Travis apparently did, at some point prior to the final assault, assemble the men for a conference to inform them of the dire situation and giving them the chance to either escape or stay and die for the cause.
-Susannah Dickinson recalled Travis announcing that any men who wished to escape should let it be known and step out of ranks.
+Susanna Dickinson recalled Travis announcing that any men who wished to escape should let it be known and step out of ranks.

 The last Texian verified to have left the Alamo was James Allen, a courier who carried personal messages from Travis and several of the other men on March 5.